 Best Condenser Microphone Under 200 - Buying Guide

-Before purchasing the best condenser microphone there are some criteria that you will want to consider beforehand.
+Before purchasing a microphone there are some criteria that you will want to consider beforehand.
 It is necessary to ensure that your microphone incorporates the majority of these features, so that you are purchasing a good quality piece of equipment that is going to meet your expectations.

 We have listed each of these features that we would recommend you consider below.